PoCInnovation/Workshops/ai/4.Tensorflow/README.md

-## 8 - Decision Tree :evergreen_tree:
-Discover one of the most popular supervised learning methods for classification problems.
+# Tensorflow :orange_book:

+Usage of Tensorflow.
 You will:
-- Use Scikit-learn
-- Create a Decision Tree
-- Create a Decision Tree Forest
+- create a Sequential model
+- use Dense layers
+- predict house pricing
+- classify fashion_mnist
+- classify mnist

 ## What is Jupyter Notebook :book: